RESEARCH FOR A HEALTHY START TO LIFE

 Our team works closely with Dr. Grynspan on studies to better understand placental pathologies and placental development.
 We are grateful to be supported by the Molly Towell Perinatal Research Foundation, CIHR, and the Faculty of Science at Carleton University for this work.

 With the THRIVE (Towards Human Resiliency In Varying Environments) team, we are developing a tool to identify resilience and risk trajectories to optimise health decision making and interventions.
 We are grateful for support from CIHR to seed the foundational work.
+Learn more about the THRIVE Change Lab.

 LIFe and Dr. Bénédicte Fontain-Bisson (U Ottawa)